Are you heading out of town for a few days and need a way to keep your plants watered? Would you like to find an economical DIY option?

 Do you have ollas already or have you decided to create a few automatic watering systems from the idea above?

 Yet, you’re concerned they’ll run out of water before you return.
-You can create a DIY automatic watering system which will refill your ollas as well.
+You can create a DIY automatic watering system that will refill your ollas as well.

 You can use drip irrigation emitters to run to each of the ollas.
 The water source will gently drip the water into the ollas and help to ensure your plants don’t go without water, but they shouldn’t be overwatered either with this type of set-up.